mcsmithers/MithrilMordorNewsTutorial/MithrilMordorTutorial.md

 ### Styling
 Now that we have what we need from Steam, it's time to make this look nicer and become responsive.

-This app can really use a nav bar where the header is.
+This app can really use a navbar where the header is.
 Delette the header from the `game-news-list.js` file since we are going to make this a navbar instead.
 Let's take care of the navbar component:

 ```javascript
 // src/views/navbar.js